fisadev/zombsole/competences/pycamp_ar_2014.rst

   safehouse and 3 matches of evacuation.
 * Each match will grant points to the team if won, and no points if lost.
 * Extermination matches won give you 3 points.
-Safehouse and evacuation matches won give you 5 points.
+Safehouse and evacuation matches won give you 5 points each.
 * We will use final alive players on each match and ticks elapsed to win, to break ties, in that order of precedence.
 * Extermination matches will be played in ``fort`` map, with 300 initial